What are the most important things to know about tenofovir disoproxil fumarate?

 Always take tenofovir DF in combination with other HIV medicines.

-If you take too much tenofovir DF, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.
+If you have taken too much tenofovir DF, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

 For more information on how to take tenofovir DF, see the FDA drug label.